January 31, 2026

 Musk stressed that this device would be very different from conventional smartphones like the iPhone or Android models.

-The Starlink smartphone would be optimised for running neural networks with maximum performance per watt, as per Musk's explanations, meaning the primary focus will be on artificial intelligence (AI) and energy efficiency rather than traditional features like cameras or entertainment applications.
+Another standout feature of the Starlink smartphone is that it would be particularly optimised for running neural networks with maximum performance per watt.
+As per Musk's explanation, it mean that the primary focus will be on artificial intelligence (AI) and energy efficiency rather than traditional features like cameras or entertainment applications.

-This intriguingly unique focus suggests that the phone would be built around a Neural Processing Unit (NPU), enabling it to handle AI tasks directly on the device.
-If this is to come by, Musk's impending phone may deliver a faster AI assistant, enhanced automation, and improved processing power while consuming less energy.
+In line with this focus on an out-of-the-box functionality, the phone would be built around a Neural Processing Unit (NPU), enabling it to handle AI tasks directly on the device.
+If this comes to fruition, Musk's future phone may deliver a faster AI assistant, enhanced automation, and improved processing power while consuming less energy.

 Besides, the Starlink phone would be directly connected to satellites, and reliance on traditional mobile networks would be insignificant.